The Complete Packing List for Women Hiking & Camping Solo in Scotland

 Backpack and packing

-I think it's quite doable to fit all your gear in a 40l pack, but 50l is also fine - but try to go as light as you can.
+I think it's quite doable to fit all your gear in a 40 - 45 L pack, but 55 L is probably more practical, depending on the gear you have - try to go as light as you can.
 There is also the option of using luggage carrying services.
-You can then pack in a carry-on and just hike with a 20l - 30l day-hike.
+You can then pack in a carry-on and just hike with a 20 L - 30 L day pack.

 Trekking poles - an absolute must!
 They are life-savers.
 You can read all about the benefits of hiking with trekking poles here.
-The ones I'm using are made by a small local company, but you can find great options out there, for example, UK or US.
+They help you get over muddy puddles, climb slippery slopes, and provide additional support when going downhill on a rugged terrain.

-Gaiters – I have Deuter low ones.
-Good for protecting the boots and pants from mud and dirt.
+Gaiters – Good for protecting the boots and pants from mud and dirt.

 Waterproof map cover

-Tent - I'm using a Vango tent and you can read my review here.
+Tent - In Scotland, I used Vango tent and you can read my review here.
 I am soon to upgrade to a much lighter tarp-tent style of a shelter weighing only about 1 kg.
+(Edit: You can see my review of the TarpTent’s Double Rainbow right here)

 Also, hammocks won't work in most places in Scotland b/c of the vast, open spaces with no trees.

-Sleeping mat - the lighter the better but the lighter the more expensive as well.
-Pick what you can afford.
+Sleeping mat - Pick one that is a good compromise between price and comfort.
 Make sure you don't take only its weight into consideration - you should be comfortable and insulated from the ground.

-I've just upgraded my sleeping system with the ultralight Therm-a-Rest NeoAir for women: US / UK- I will put it to test this summer.
+I've just upgraded my sleeping system with the ultralight Therm-a-Rest NeoAir for women, I will put it to test this summer.
 EDIT: You can read my review of the Therm-a-Rest NeoAir Xlite for women here!

 Sleeping bag - When I was hiking in Scotland I used a synthetic +5° women bag and it was too cold.
 It all depends on personal sleeping patterns, but you need to remember, that the more tired or hungry you are, the colder you sleep.